-4.6 The tribunal hearing
+5.6 The tribunal hearing

-Appeal tribunals are independent of DWP and HMRC.
+Appeal tribunals are independent of DWP, local authorities and HMRC.
 Their role is to deal with appeals 'fairly and justly'.
-They consist of one, two, or three members depending on the type of benefit.
+The tribunal consists of one, two, or three members depending on the type of benefit.
 A legally qualified tribunal judge is always present and in charge of the hearing.

 There may be a doctor or disability member (someone who is a carer, disabled, or works with disabled people) if the appeal is about a disability benefit.
 There may be an accountant if an appeal involves difficult financial matters.

-DWP and HMRC sometimes send a presenting officer to put their case to the tribunal.
 There is a clerk to help with administrative matters and to pay your expenses.
 The clerk introduces themselves before the hearing, explains what will happen and takes you into the tribunal room for your appeal hearing.
-Members of the public can be present at the hearing, but this is very rare.